SSpzcee/Asunder-PHB/phb/md/Wounds.md

 ### **\- (1 \- 20\) Ringing Noise (Head)**

 There's a drumming noise inside your head that starts when... ... uh, right.
 But, yeah, it's pretty distracting.
 For 25 IC you get a \-1 penalty to all d20 rolls, aside from Genjutsu defenses; it's \-2.
-The duration applied by this Wound increases by 5 IC per every time this Wound is applied after the first time.
+Multiple applications stack and the duration applied by this Wound increases by 5 IC per every time this Wound is applied after the first time.

 ### **\- (21 \- 40\) Bruised Ribs (Torso)**

 As in the bones, not the skin over them.
 Truth is, ribs hurt a lot more than they have any business doing.
 Breathing hurts in particular, deep breathing especially so.
 This increases the Speed of all your actions by 1, similar to Paralysis.
-The next time you take the rest action instead of reducing your stamina penalties you may remove the effects of this wound.
+This speed is increased by 1 per every time this Wound is applied after the first time.
+The next time you take the rest action instead of reducing your stamina penalties you may reduce the effects of this wound by the amount you would reduce your stamina penalty.

 ### **\- (41 \- 60\) Winded (Abdomen)**